SengerM/PyticularsTCT/README.md

 ### About the laser

-I was able to implement a pure-Python driver for the laser, you can find it [here](PyticularsTCT/ParticularsLaserController.py).
-Being pure-Python it should be cross platform (I have only tested it on Linux by now).
+The [PyticularsLaserController](PyticularsTCT/ParticularsLaserController.py) is a pure Python module.
 If you want to use this module individually, here there is an example:
 ```Python
 from PyticularsTCT.ParticularsLaserController import ParticularsLaserController
 from time import sleep